 Generate server certificate

-Cortado Server automatically generates a new server certificate, when you:
+Cortado Server generates a new server certificate automatically if you:

-- select the option Generate new self signed server certificate in Configuration Assistant (see illus.) or
+- select the option Create new self signed server certificate in the Configuration Assistant or

-- select the option Generate Server Certificate (SSL) in the Cortado Management console (see illus.).
+- select the option Generate server certificate (SSL) in the Administration Portal (see image).

 Note!
 The server certificate which is created here (if necessary) contains the server address which you have specified in the Configuration Assistant’s Cortado server address menu (see illus.).
-This address is also shown in the Management Console’s Global Settings (see illus.).
-Make sure that – on the one hand – this address is reachable from the devices and – on the other hand – the users use exactly this address for connections to the User Self Service Portal as well as to the web app.
+This address is also shown in the Administration Portal under Settings→ Connections (see illus.).
+Make sure that – on the one hand – this address is reachable from the devices and – on the other hand – the users use exactly this address for connections to the User Portal as well as to the web app.
 Otherwise certificate errors can occur in the device’s Internet browsers.

 Export root certificate